ayush5harma/PixelFeatureDrops/README.md

 #### Default version

 Check the security patch level of your custom ROMs and head to corresponding MonthlyPatch in the [PixelFeatureDrops Releases][github-release-link].
 Click on `Assets` to show the files available in the release and then click on `PixelFeatureDrops` to download the flashable zip.
-( Security patch date can be viewed via settings under About Phone by tapping Android Version  )
+(Security patch date can be viewed via settings under About Phone by tapping Android Version)

 #### NGA Resources
-New Google Assistant resources app is required to download additional resources to enable the Google Assistant 2.It is mostly available in the gapps build of custom ROMs already but in some cases it is not so.
+New Google Assistant resources app is required to download additional resources to enable the Google Assistant 2.
+It is mostly available in the gapps build of custom ROMs already but in some cases it is not so.
 In such cases install it from [here](https://github.com/ayush5harma/PixelFeatureDrops/releases/download/v06052021/NgaResources.apk).

 #### HAL3 Version
 HAL3 version enables the following for budget smartphones: